Obituary of Nina Sammons O'Keefe

 She was the heart and soul of the family and her impact on 30 lives is evident in the successes and accomplishments that are revealed daily in their personal lives.
 The three elements of her life, that so perfectly wove into the unbreakable chord of life’s purpose were her faith, her family and her love of country.
 She was consistent in her commitment to all three and the world was made better through the life of Nina Sammons O’Keefe and she will be dearly missed by many.

 Funeral services will be held on Saturday November 23, 2019 at 2:00 PM in the chapel of Lankford Funeral Home.
 The family will receive friends starting at 1:00 PM.
-Interment will follow at the Deland Memorial Gardens.To send flowers to the family of Nina O'Keefe, please visit Tribute Store
+Interment will follow at the Deland Memorial Gardens.To send flowers to the family or plant a tree in memory of Nina O'Keefe, please visit Tribute Store